Neurogenic arthropathy results from an underlying disorder that affects the nerves, such as diabetes and stroke.

 In its early stages, neurogenic arthropathy appears similar to osteoarthritis Symptoms Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more because the joints are stiff and fluid may accumulate in them.
 Pain is a common early symptom.
 However, because the ability to sense pain is commonly impaired, the degree of pain is often unexpectedly mild considering the amount of joint damage.
 Despite this, if the disorder progresses rapidly, the joint can become extremely painful.
 In these cases, the joint is usually swollen because of excess fluid and abnormal bone growth.
 It may look deformed because it has been fractured and ligaments have stretched, allowing loose pieces of bone and cartilage to slip out of place.
 Moving the joint may cause a coarse, grating sound because of bone fragments floating in the joint.

 Different joints are affected by different underlying disorders.
 For example, complications of untreated syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 It can occur in three stages of symptoms, separated by periods of apparent good health.
 Syphilis... read more affect the knee and hip, and diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more affects the foot and ankle.
+Symptoms of diabetes may... read more affects the foot and ankle.
 Syringomyelia commonly affects the cervical (neck) spine and thus the upper limb joints, especially the elbow and shoulder.